JamesNugent-Insights/Portfolio/README.md

 ## James Nugent
 **Data & Finance Analyst**

+## Who I Am
 Data & Finance Analyst with 16+ years of experience delivering reporting, automation, and insight to support business performance.
-Skilled in turning complex data into structured models, dashboards, and practical decision-support tools using Excel, Power BI, Python, and SQL.

----
+## What I Do
+I help small and medium-sized businesses improve their data analysis, reporting, and financial decision-making through structured data models, dashboards, and practical financial planning tools.

+## What I Can Help With
+- Cleaning and structuring messy or inconsistent data
+- Building dashboards to track financial performance and key metrics
+- Automating Excel reports and reducing manual processes
+- Creating budgets, forecasts, and financial models
+- Improving cash flow visibility and financial planning

 ## 📊 BI / Reporting